We’ve just launched our new website! If anything seems off, please check back later or reach out to us at go@gorentals.is

 Respect Other Visitors in the Pool

 If someone is hopping into a hot pot, make sure that you’re leaving them enough room to get in and find a spot.
-Also be aware of sitting in front of the entrance; make sure there’s enough room to get in and out.
+Also, be aware that when sitting in front of the entrance, there’s enough room to get in and out.
 And don’t be afraid to strike up a conversation in the hot pots either – Icelanders are almost always happy to have a chat about the country!

 Dry Off Completely Before Heading Back to Your Locker